Summary of this page

 Aviva Investors' funds

-Alongside the Select Funds, in some sectors we also show funds managed by Aviva Investors.
-The funds sit in the same sector or market as the Select Funds and are actively managed by expert fund managers.
+Alongside the Experts' shortlist, in some sectors we also show funds managed by Aviva Investors.
+The funds sit in the same sector or market as the Experts' shortlist and are actively managed by expert fund managers.

 It is important to note that we don't apply the 7Ps criteria to these funds due to conflicts of interest.
-We display them alongside the Select Funds so that you have choice when deciding which fund/s might be suitable for you.
+We display them alongside the Experts' shortlist so that you have a choice when deciding which fund/s might be suitable for you.

-Will the Select funds change? < Back to summary
+Will the Experts' shortlist change? < Back to summary

-Aviva Select Funds may change over time.
-We continually monitor Select Funds to ensure they meet our selection criteria.
+The Aviva Experts' shortlist may change over time.
+We continually monitor the Experts' shortlist to ensure the funds meet our selection criteria.

-- If a fund no longer meets our criteria it will be removed from the Select Fund Range but may still remain in our full range.
+- If a fund no longer meets our criteria it will be removed from the Experts' shortlist but may still remain in our full range.

-- You'll still remain invested in a fund if it is removed from the Select Fund Range and remains available on the platform.
+- You'll still remain invested in a fund if it is removed from the Experts' shortlist and remains available on the platform.

-- We won't inform you directly if one of your funds is removed from the Aviva Select range, though changes will be reflected on this site.
+- We won't inform you directly if one of your funds is removed from the Experts' shortlist, though changes will be reflected on this site.